Hiroshima (book): "The Aftermath"

 For a time, Mrs. Nakamura made only enough income to get by and feed her family.
 She fell ill and could no longer work.
 To receive treatment, she was forced to sell her sewing machine.
 She worked odd jobs like delivering bread where she could take three or four days off to recover before working again.
 She continued to earn just enough to survive.
 She worked at a mothball factory for 13 years but did not immediately sign up for her health allowance through the A-bomb Victims Medical Care Law.
 She was invited to be a member of the Bereaved Family Association and traveled the world.

 In 1948, Dr. Fujii built a new medical practice in Hiroshima.
-He was lucky and faced no long-lasting effects of the A-bomb sickness.
+He was fortunate enough to face no long-lasting effects of the A-bomb sickness.
 Dr. Fujii died on January 12, 1973.

 Father Wilhelm Kleinsorge continued to suffer from radiation exposure.
-In 1958, he was named the priest at a much larger church in another part of town.
+In 1948, he was named the priest at a much larger church in another part of town.
 He became a Japanese citizen and changed his name to Father Makoto Takakura.
 He fell into a coma and died on November 19, 1977.
 There were always fresh flowers on his grave.

 Dr. Terufumi Sasaki, who suffered no side effects from the bombing, was haunted by the images of the Red Cross Hospital after the bombing.
 In 1951, Dr. Sasaki quit working at the Red Cross Hospital.
 He started his own practice in his hometown and normally performed simple surgeries.
 He decided to build a geriatric hospital.
 He continued to regret not keeping better track of all the cremated bodies at the hospital.

 Toshiko Sasaki was abandoned by her fiancé after being left crippled.
 Over a 14-month period she underwent orthopedic surgery to improve the condition of her leg.
 After working in an orphanage for five years, she became a nun with the Society of the Helpers of Holy Souls.
 Taking her final vows in 1953, she adopted the name of Sister Dominique.
 She was quickly noticed for her potential and made a director of the Garden of St. Joseph, an old people's home.
 She retired in 1978 and was rewarded with a trip to the Holy See.
 She did volunteer work and spent two years as Mother Superior at Misasa, where she had undergone her novitiate.